 If you are struggling to get your knowledge and skills into the words you need, companies such as Select Resumes, and Resume Writing Services can assist with this process.
 These professional companies have a team of professional writers and editors who, together, can create professional profiles that rock!
 The process is simple, including a phone consultation, information preparation and upload.
 This can take the stress out of ensuring a polished finished to your LinkedIn profile.

 In addition to LinkedIn, employers may well google you and find your Facebook profile among others.
 A good tip is to do this for yourself before applying for a job so you at least know what is going to come up.
-This way you can either amend problems, or at the very least prepare a response if asked about the issue at interview.
-Here are a few tips about what not to do on social media, especially if you are job hunting:
+This way you can either amend problems or at the very least prepare a response if asked about the issue at interview.
+Here are a few tips on what not to do on social media, especially if you are job hunting:

-- Never NEVER bad mouth your employer or colleagues
+- Never bad-mouth your employer or colleagues

 - Refrain from offensive language or overly controversial opinions